SSL Certificate Features

 What is a high assurance certificate?

-A high assurance certificate is the normal type of certificate that is issued.
 There are two things that must be verified before you can be issued a high assurance certificate: ownership of the domain name and valid business registration.
 Both of these items are listed on the certificate so visitors be be sure that you are who you say you are.
 Because it requires manual validation, high assurance certificates can take an hour to a few days to be issued.

 What is a low assurance/domain-validated certificate?